thegrumpys/odop/docs/Help/settingValues.md

 Notes:
  - Do not leave a value field blank.
 See also: [Not a Number](htt#nan)
  - Input of values less than 1.0 requires a leading zero.
 For example, enter "0.25", not ".25".
+ - Input of negative numbers requires 2 steps.
+Input the number then put the minus sign in front of it.
+ - Input of values in scientific notation, for example: 1.234e5, is not supported in the current release.

 &nbsp;